Achievable logoAchievable logo

 Nutrition for strength and power athletes

-Strength and power athletes should supplement with carbohydrates before and during training to maintain energy and reduce muscle breakdown.
+Strength and power athletes may use carbohydrates before and during training to maintain energy and reduce muscle breakdown.

 Recommendations: